 It’s More than Art – It’s a Story

 Upon entering Omega Mart, you’ll be issued an RFID badge.
-You can scan that badge at numerous stations positioned around the complex to uncover what’s actually going on at Dramcorp, Omega Mart’s parent company.
+You can scan that badge at any of the numerous stations positioned around the complex to uncover what’s actually going on at Dramcorp, Omega Mart’s parent company.

 While I was satisfied to simply stroll, look, and discover, the majority of visitors were having a blast uncovering the clues behind the Omega Mart mystery.

-If you’re looking for things to do with kids in Las Vegas, solving the mystery of Omega Mart at Area15 should be atop your list.
+If you’re looking for things to do with kids in Las Vegas, solving the mystery of Omega Mart at Area15 should be at the top of your list.